MeminErkenekenXD/Marvelous-Top-Down-Racing-Game/README.md

 # Mechanics
 Car behaviour is based on three stats <BR>

 **Top Speed** : Determines the cars top speed. <br>
 **Acceleration** : Determines how fast the car accelerates. <br>
 **Handling** : Determine how well car takes turns. <br>

+Speed System : The car will gain speed as long as the car keeps going and the player is applying throttle until it reaches its top speed (top speed stat).
+The car has higher acceleration when it takes off, but when the car reaches its acceleration limit (acceleration stat).
+It will accelarate more slowly until it reaches top speed.

+Turning System : The car turns better when the player releases throttle , and it turns even better while braking.
+However these actions reduces speed.
+In order to take sharp turns without losing speed, the player must master drifting.
+Drifting allows car to turn without losing speed.